Chapter 31. Reproductive System

 ○ Function 1.
 Stimulates Leydig cells for testosterone secretion

 ○ Function 2.
-Stimulates Sertoli cells along with FSH
+Testosterone stimulates Sertoli cells along with FSH

 ② Female

 ○ Function 1.
-Stimulates granulosa cells for testosterone secretion
+Stimulates granule cells for testosterone secretion

-○ Testosterone is converted to estrogen by aromatase enzyme secreted by granulosa cells
+○ Testosterone is converted to estrogen by aromatase enzyme secreted by granule cells

 ○ Function 1.
 Sperm production

 ○ Function 2.
-Male secondary sexual characteristics: development of male reproductive organs, hair thickness and distribution, muscle mass increase, deep voice
+Male secondary sexual characteristics: development of male reproductive organs, hair thickness and distribution, muscle mass increase, low voice

 ○ Function 3.
 Inhibits breast growth by estrogen